solo-io/dev-portal-starter/README.md

 #### VITE_CLIENT_ID

 The oauth client id.
-In Keycloak, this is shown in the client settings of your keycloak instances UI: `<your-keycloak-url>/auth`
+In Keycloak, this is shown in the client settings of your keycloak instances UI.

 #### VITE_TOKEN_ENDPOINT

 This is the endpoint to get the oauth token.
-In Keycloak, this is the `token_endpoint` property from: `<your-keycloak-url>/auth/realms/<your-realm>/.well-known/openid-configuration`
+In Keycloak, this is the `token_endpoint` property from: `<your-keycloak-url>/realms/<your-realm>/.well-known/openid-configuration`

 In Keycloak, it may look like:
-`<your-keycloak-url>/auth/realms/<your-realm>/protocol/openid-connect/token`
+`<your-keycloak-url>/realms/<your-realm>/protocol/openid-connect/token`

 #### VITE_AUTH_ENDPOINT

 This is the endpoint to get the PKCE authorization code.
-In Keycloak, this is the `authorization_code` property from: `<your-keycloak-url>/auth/realms/<your-realm>/.well-known/openid-configuration`
+In Keycloak, this is the `authorization_code` property from: `<your-keycloak-url>/realms/<your-realm>/.well-known/openid-configuration`

 In Keycloak, it may look like:
-`<your-keycloak-url>/auth/realms/<your-realm>/protocol/openid-connect/auth`
+`<your-keycloak-url>/realms/<your-realm>/protocol/openid-connect/auth`

 #### VITE_LOGOUT_ENDPOINT

 This is the endpoint end your session.
 In Keycloak, this is the `end_session_endpoint` property from: `<your-keycloak-url>/auth/realms/<your-realm>/.well-known/openid-configuration`

 In Keycloak, it may look like:
-`<your-keycloak-url>/auth/realms/<your-realm>/protocol/openid-connect/logout`

-## Troubleshooting Keycloak

-In your Keycloak administration console, make sure that "Direct Access Grants" is enabled in your client settings, and "Web Origins" is set to `*`
+`<your-keycloak-url>/realms/<your-realm>/protocol/openid-connect/logout`